waffle-iron/docs-rackspace/tools/add-github-links-to-docs.rst

 where you manage the project.

 .. note::
-     These instructions are to enable GitHub links in Sphinx documentation projects that are deployed by the Nexus publishing platform.
-They do not apply to Jekyll-based projects.
+     These instructions apply to Sphinx documentation projects that are deployed by the Nexus publishing platform.

 You can add either of the following GitHub links: